-“I’m actually going to unplug the dryer and use my 80 foot generator cord to power this when I need to use it.
-I ordered the correct plug today to replace on my cord.
+“I’m actually going to unplug the dryer and use my 80-foot generator cord to power this when I need to use it.
+I ordered the correct plug today to replace my cord.
 It’s 8AWG so it should be fine, 30 amp breaker as well.

 Side notes.
 House built in 1870, 150 amp service in the house.
-Garage, as I found out this past weekend, has 20 amp breaker, 120, on 10/2 direct burial feed from house.
+The garage, as I found out this past weekend, has a 20 amp breaker, 120, on 10/2 direct burial feed from the house.
 Pretty sure that breaker is oversized…”

 “What?
 20A on 10/2?
 How long is the run, and does it have a ground wire?

 “I will worry about the power in the garage at a later time.
 It’s been that way since before we bought the place 6 years ago.

 The dryer plug worked fine with the 80-foot cord I have.
 The pump started just fine, even at 120PSI in the tank.
 Starts instantly with zero hesitation.

 My only concern is the knock that is emanating from the pump.
 It seems to get louder or more noticeable at 100PSI+ and the pump gets warm/hot.
 Please hear the attached audio file.

 To calculate what size pulley you need for your compressor in layman terms, simply divide the RPM of the pump by the RPM of the motor to get the required pulley ratio.
 You can now use this pulley ratio to determine either the pump or motor pulley if you have the other.
 For example, to calculate the motor pulley, you would multiple the pump pulley by the pulley ratio.

 To calculate the pulley diameter of the motor you will need to use the RPM of the motor and pump, along with the diameter of the pump.
 The pulley diameter of the motor is equal to the diameter of the pump multiplied by its RPM, all divided by the RPM of the motor.